 VA Loan

-A VA loan is a mortgage loan in the United States guaranteed by the United States Department of Veterans Affairs (VA).
-The program is for American veterans, military members currently serving in the U.S. military, reservists, and select surviving spouses (provided they do not remarry).
-The loan can be used to purchase single-family homes, condominiums, multi-unit properties, manufactured homes, and new construction.
+A VA loan is a government-backed mortgage loan in the United States, guaranteed by the U.S. Department of Veterans Affairs (VA).
+The VA loan program is designed for eligible veterans, active-duty military members, reservists, and certain surviving spouses (provided they have not remarried).
+VA loans can be used to purchase a variety of properties, including single-family homes, condominiums, multi-unit properties, manufactured homes, and new construction.

 Overview